 I will like to begin with two stories:

 My heart melted.
 It was like I had never seen any girl before.
 I told myself: That is my girlfriend.
-Unfortunately because I had never ‘toasted’ any girl before, I was too shy to tell her my heart’s intent.
+Unfortunately, because I had never ‘toasted’ any girl before, I was too shy to tell her my heart’s intent.

 As luck would have it, we got admitted to the same school, Government Science Secondary School, Jalingo, Taraba state.
 It was the best public secondary school in the state.

 Ebenezer and Christopher, my friends would encourage me to talk to her but timidity wouldn’t let me.
-Whenever I decided to profess to her about my love, I always ended up changing the subject instead.
+Whenever I decided to profess to her my love, I always ended up changing the subject instead.

 She loved me too but it was not proper for a Nigerian girl to make her intention known to a guy first.
 Because of a terrible incident, we moved to Ekiti, my hometown, and I lost track of this damsel.